TonnyL/Awesome_APIs/Global.md

 + [Weather Underground](https://www.wunderground.com/weather/api/) - Reliable data, accurate forecast, & global coverage in 80 languages.
 + [Yandex.Weather](https://tech.yandex.com/weather/) - Access to  current weather conditions in specific locations on the territory of **Russia** and create forecasts for these geographic coordinates.
 + [Yahoo Weather](https://developer.yahoo.com/weather/) - Get up-to-date weather information for any location, including 5-day forecast, wind, atmosphere, astronomy conditions, and more.

+#### More Resource
++ [Amazon Developer](https://developer.amazon.com/) - Allows to build software about the Amazon Apps&Games, the Alexa, the AWS, the Amazon Services&APIs and the Amazon Devices.
++ [Google API Library](https://console.developers.google.com/apis/library) - The Google API Library contains more than 100 apis such as the Google Cloud APIs, the Google Maps APIs, the Google Apps APIs, the Mobile APIs, the Social Media APIs, the Youtube APIs, the Advertising APIs, and the Other popular APIs.
++ [Micorsoft Developer](https://developer.microsoft.com/en-us/) - Access to Microsoft's public APIs.
++ [ProgrammableWeb](https://www.programmableweb.com/) - The leading source of news & information about APIs, chronicling the evolution of the global API economy & providing the web's most relied-on API Directory.